Running Newton Coupling, Scale Identification and Black Hole Thermodynamics: Introduction

-However, when the rotating black hole, Kerr solution, is considered, it is found that the first law of thermodynamics is not satisfied straightforwardly.
+However, when the rotating black hole, Kerr solution, is considered, it is found that the first law of black hole thermodynamics is not satisfied straightforwardly.
+Since the first law of thermodynamics is the fundamental law of energy conservation, it must be valid not only semiclassically but also quantum mechanically.
 In Ref.~\cite{RT:2010}, the energy $k$ is identified with the inverse radial length from the origin to the point under consideration with {\it a fixed angle}.
 With this scale identification, it turned out that either there exists no entropy-like state function or the temperature cannot be in proportion to the surface gravity.
 For this reason, it has been proposed in~\cite{RT:2010} that the definitions of the temperature and entropy should be modified in such a way that the first law is satisfied in the small angular-momentum expansions.
 However, it is unnatural to consider that the temperature is modified, since it should be defined through the geometric quantity of the surface gravity at the horizon.

 In Ref.~\cite{PS:2018}, another identification using the Kretschmann scalar $K = R_{\mu\nu\rho\la} R^{\mu\nu\rho\la}$, a diffeomorphism-invariant quantity of momentum dimension four, was proposed for Kerr solution.
 However, because this quantity also depends on the angles, they took a special value of the angle.
 Unfortunately this again leads to the difficulty in satisfying the first law of thermodynamics.
 Because this is a fundamental physical principle, it must be satisfied.
 We believe that it is unnatural to choose such a specific angle because there is no physical reason why any angle should be chosen for the identification.
 Is it then better to keep the angular dependence?
 However as we show explicitly shortly, such angular dependence in general leads to singularities on the horizon, and cannot be accepted.
 Various diffeomorphism-invariant quantities are considered in~\cite{EH:2021}, but all of them depend on the angles for the Kerr spacetime.
 It is an important question if and why we have to choose any specific angle.
 The physical features of spacetime such as the number of horizons, Hawking temperatures and the strength of the curvature singularity actually do depend on the particular choice of $k(r)$, so this identification has a critical importance.
 If the identification is made with a specific angle, that would cause various physical quantities to also depend on the angles, which may not be accepted.